snowdriftcoop/snowdrift/TEXTEDITORS.md

 # FLO Text Editors and Yesod/Haskell

-This guide covers our recommended options for fully-FLO text-editors and IDE development tools for hacking on Snowdrift (although this pretty well applies to any Yesod-based project).
+This guide covers our recommended options for FLO (Free/Libre/Open) text-editors and IDE development tools for hacking on Snowdrift (although this pretty well applies to any Yesod-based project).

 ## Text editor packages and settings